The changing workforce

 What’s behind this enormous growth?
 Well, the main reason is technology, which has enabled people to work from any location, collaborate and interact and produce services without being a salaried employee in the traditional sense.
 If you think about it for a moment and reflect upon the people you meet or interact with during an average week, how many of those would actually fall into this category?
 On-demand companies like Airbnb, Uber and Deliveroo are now a natural part of making our lives more convenient.

-The demographic of the workforce is being turned upside down.
-75% of the global workforce will be made up of millennials (people born 1981 and later) in just a few years and not only do they think and appreciate other things than the generation before them, they have grown up doing things differently.
+The demographics of the workforce are being turned upside down.
+What percentage of the millennials make up the workforce?
+By 2025, it’s estimated that Millennials (people born 1981 and later) and Gen Z will collectively make up 64% of the global workforce will be made up of millennials and not only do they think and appreciate other things than the generation before them, they have grown up doing things differently.

 This generation values learning and development very highly - in fact, it’s one of their top priorities when choosing where to work and whether to stay!